django/deps/draft/email-providers.md

 In `django.core.mail.backends`:

 * `base.BaseEmailBackend.__init__()` is updated to accept an `alias` arg (defaulting to `None`) and store its value on a new `alias` instance property.

-(For compatibility, BaseEmailBackend must continue to accept and ignore all unknown kwargs.)
+  In addition, the `BaseEmailBackend` will report any unexpected `**kwargs` as unknown `EMAIL_PROVIDERS` OPTIONS with an `InvalidEmailProvider` error.
+This is meant to provide a more helpful error message than Python's default `TypeError` for unknown arguments.

-* The filebased and smtp EmailBackends are updated following the guidance for [upgrading third-party EmailBackend implementations](#upgrading-emailbackend-implementations) later in this document.
-This involves significant changes to backend initialization.
+* Django's built-in email backends are updated following the guidance for [upgrading third-party EmailBackend implementations](#upgrading-emailbackend-implementations) later in this document.
+For the console, filebased and SMTP backends this will involve significant changes to initialization.
 Using our own recommendations ("dogfooding") helps ensure this proposal will be workable for other Django packages.

-* The dummy, locmem (testing) and console email backends are updated to require explicit named keyword args in `__init__()`, not variable `**kwargs`.
-This helps ensure typos or unsupported OPTIONS for them in settings.py will cause errors, not be swallowed silently.
-(These three backends shouldn't require any additional work to support `EMAIL_PROVIDERS`.)

 There are some additional compatibility changes related to [*`fail_silently` in EmailBackend implementations*](#fail_silently-in-emailbackend-implementations).